pvdz/preval/tests/cases/normalize/pattern/assignment/arr/rest/default_no__str.md

 - (todo) Deal with array spreads in arr mutation?
 - (todo) access object property that also exists on prototype? $array_slice
+- (todo) arr mutation may be able to inline this method: tmpMCF
+- (todo) support array reads statement type ExpressionStatement
 - (todo) type trackeed tricks can possibly support static $array_slice